Appeals court refuses to lift order blocking rule meant to expand protections for LGBTQ+ students

 The ruling from the 6th U.S. Circuit Court of Appeals kept in place a preliminary injunction issued last month by a federal district judge in Kentucky.
 That order blocked the new rule in six states — Kentucky, Indiana, Ohio, Tennessee, Virginia and West Virginia — though similar legal fights are taking place in Republican-led states across the country.

-The U.S. Education Department did not immediately respond to an email and phone call seeking comment.
+The Education Department did not immediately respond to an email and phone call seeking comment.

 Kentucky Attorney General Russell Coleman hailed the latest ruling as “a victory for common sense.”